loganmarchione/homelab-svg-assets/DISCLAIMER.md

 # Updating of icons

 To request an update of an icon, please open a [GitHub issue](https://github.com/loganmarchione/homelab-svg-assets/issues).
+Please explain your association with the software, products, or brand, and the reason for the update.
 The icon will be updated as soon as reasonably possible.

 # Removal of icons

 To request removal of an icon, please contact me directly at `logan[at]loganmarchione[dot]com` or open a [GitHub issue](https://github.com/loganmarchione/homelab-svg-assets/issues).
+Please explain your association with the software, products, or brand, and the reason for the removal.
 The icon will be removed as soon as reasonably possible.